petermolnar/wp-webmention-again/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 0.5.1 =
+*2016-03-08*

+* fixed bug of dropping mentions when structure wasn't in the expected form
+* better debugging

 = 0.5=
 *2016-03-01*